whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/Docs/Battery/hibernate-at-low-battery-level.md

     "ASUSTeK"
 })
 ```
-Now, is 0x1770 equal to 6000 42WH?
+Now, does 0x1770 correspond to 42WH?
 I am not sure.
 However, the package is updated as `_BIX` is executed every now and then, so I think it is safe to use the third index of `BIXT` and assume it does contain the design capacity value.\
 Looking into `_BST`, we find it returns `PBST`.
 ```
 Method (_BST, 0, NotSerialized)  // _BST: Battery Status